wensug/master-reference/coursebook/week-2/mentor-notes.md

 - What is an asynchronous callback?

-- How does the event loop let us  asynchronous things in JavaScript?
+- How does the event loop let us do asynchronous things in JavaScript?

 - What is Concurrency & Event Loop and what are their purposes?